pluteski/speech-to-text/blog/content/life30_review.md

 optimizing the rules of the universe as it sees them rather than the rules humanity has imposed on it?

-# AI
+# What is AI?
-I myself think that AI=automation.
-This is a weaker claim than many make but I like it because it is a cleaner, simpler definition, and emphasizes how it is already all around us.
-We are immersed in it already.
+Some say that AI=automation.
+This is a clean, simple definition of AI.
+Under this definition AI is already all around us.
+We are immersed in it.
+What many people consider to be AI is in fact the result of software engineering and could not survive very long on its own once its developers stopped maintaining it.
+For this reason many software engineers are not concerned about the imminent threat of our new computer overlords taking over any time soon, because just to keep a website alive takes the diligent efforts of teams of people.

 The book takes the stronger view that to qualify as an autonomous AI a machine must be able to learn.
-Therefore, we should expect that a sufficiently advanced AI that is able to improve itself, will effectively reprogram itself, by learning.
+Therefore, we should expect that a sufficiently advanced AI that is able to improve itself will eventually learn how to reprogram itself, not just to tune its performance, but to override its core routines.

 From Professor Tegmark's physics perspective, a sufficiently evolved AI can be expected to